Soviet deportations of Chinese people: Erasing East Asians from the RFE

+Returning to the geographer, Ravenstein, he found Chinese and Korean settlements, settlers and criminals in the RFE from Ternei Bay to Poset, Russia (from 1854 to 1860).
+Ravenstein noted that it was the Koreans and Chinese who fished for trepangs (sea cucumbers) and then dried and salted them as an expensive delicacy to be sold in Korea, Japan and China.
+He did not find the Tungus nor Manchus harvesting the trepang.
+Ravenstein and Tronson's accounts refute the Soviet historians who maintain that the Russian Far East (previously was known as Outer Manchuria prior to 1858) was devoid of Chinese and Koreans before 1863.
+Chang estimates that there were ten thousand Chinese and four to five thousand Koreans in the region during the 19th century.
+There might have been more than this number as well.
+The Qing had sent many of its political prisoners and criminals to exile in Manchuria beginning in 1644.
+This included all of the ethnic groups in China including Koreans.
+Perhaps, the Han dynasties prior to the Qing did so as well.

 Chinese reactions to deportation

 On 10 January 1938, Yu Ming, Charge-D of the Chinese embassy in Moscow lodged representations to the Soviet Union, urging the authority to release the Chinese.
 The Chinese request to meet the chief officer of the Department of the Far East of People's Commissariat for Foreign Affairs on the following day was declined by the officer who claimed to be sick.
 On 13 January, some Chinese reported to Chinese consulates in Vladivostok and Khabarovsk that the detained Chinese were starving and even tortured to death, yet the NKDA reject any meeting or food donation by the Chinese consulates.
 On 28 January, the Chinese Consulate in Vladivostok reported to the Chinese Ministry of Foreign Affairs, "how could we believe that (the Soviet authority) said the Chinese all committed espionage!"